ging/fiware-idm-deprecated/doc/admin_guide.md

   $ sudo tools/with_venv.sh bin/keystone-all -v
 </pre>

-The last parameter (-v) is optional, but it will give you a more detailed view on what is happening with each call to the server.

-Configuring Keystone as a service will be shown later on.

 #### **4. Initial Data**

 For the Identity Manager to work, the database has to be populated with some initial data.
-To populate the database we provide a script in the official KeyRock repository, along with other management tools.
-Take a  look at the following project for the automatic installation, configuration and sample utilities at https://github.com/ging/idm_deployment.
-For this initial data, use the task keystone.populate.
+To populate the database we provide a script in the [official KeyRock repository](https://github.com/ging/fiware-idm), along with other management tools.
+For this initial data, use the task [keystone.populate](https://github.com/ging/fiware-idm/blob/master/deployment/keystone.py#L243).
+If you don't want to use this tools, you can create all the elements throught the API yourself.
+Please check the [populate script](https://github.com/ging/fiware-idm/blob/master/deployment/keystone.py#L245) for a detailed list of all elements to create.

 Additionally, there is a task called keystone.test_data that will create some sample data to start using the Identity Manager right away, for demo or test purposes.

 #### **5. Configuring Keystone as a service**